blessingekwere/Global-Terrorism-/README.md

 ## Recommendation
-According to estimates, the world population in 1969 was around 3.6 billion people, while as of 2021, it is estimated to be around 7.9 billion people.
-Please note that these figures are approximate and may vary based on different sources and methodologies but you can find a reference for the world population [here](https://www.macrotrends.net/countries/WLD/world/population)
+According to estimates, the world population in 1969 was around 3.6 billion people, while as of 2021, it is estimated to be around 7.9 billion people. *Please note that these figures are approximated and may vary based on different sources and methodologies but you can find a reference for the world population [here](https://www.macrotrends.net/countries/WLD/world/population)*

 Global terrorism has undoubtedly affected the population and lives of humans in various ways.
 The insights from the global terrorism dataset such as the high number of attacks, casualties, and the impact on different groups and regions, highlight the significant consequences of terrorism on human lives and societies.
 The loss of lives, injuries, and psychological trauma resulting from terrorist attacks have a profound and lasting impact on individuals, families, and communities.